 Matt Mealey has toured all across the country as a freelance trumpet artist.
 Performing credits include: lead trumpet for Wayne Newton, the New York Voices, the Irish Tenors, the Temptations, The Four Tops, Frankie Valli, Johnny Mathis, Jimmy Dorsey, Mannheim Steamroller, Gap Mangione, Five by Design, and the National Broadway Tours of 42nd Street and Monty Python's Spamalot.
 He has also appeared as a guest soloist with the Chippewa Valley Concert Band, the UW - Stout Concert Band, UW-EC Jazz Ensemble I, as well as several high school jazz and concert bands throughout the Country.
 Mr. Mealey holds degrees from the University of Wisconsin - Eau Claire and the Eastman School of Music in trumpet performance and music education.
 Currently, he teaches and performs in Western Wisconsin and the Twin Cities.

-Kyle Newmaster, a composer originally from Minneapolis, Minnesota has been providing music for film, television and live performances for over 15 years.
-Newmaster holds a bachelor’s degree in Music from the University of Wisconsin-Eau Claire and a master’s degree in Composing for Contemporary Media from The Eastman School of Music in Rochester, New York.
+Kyle Newmaster, a composer originally from Minneapolis, Minnesota, has been providing music for film, television, games and the concert stage for over 15 years.
+Newmaster attended the University of Wisconsin-Eau Claire and earned a Master's Degree in Composing for Contemporary Media from the prestigious Eastman School of Music in Rochester, New York.

-Born and raised in Minnesota, Kyle’s deep-rooted interest and talent in music comes from his family.
-His great grandfather was a published composer for military bands, and his father studied classical music and played a key role in Newmaster’s musical training at a very young age.
+Born and raised in Minnesota, Newmaster's deep-rooted interest and talent in music comes from his family.
+His great-grandfather was a published composer for military bands, and his father studied classical music and played a key role in Kyle's musical training at a very young age.